-Yes, that is typically the case.
-As a rule, a change of control requires the issuer to offer to prepay the debt securities at 101 percent, plus accrued interest.
+This is typically the case.
+As a rule, a change of control requires the issuer to offer to prepay the debt securities at 101 per cent, plus accrued interest.
 Investors thus have the option to submit their debt securities for redemption but can also decide to keep their securities if they are happy with the change of ownership.
 Change of control causes can also be tailored to avoid triggering a redemption if certain criteria are satisfied (such as a certain leverage level).

 Asset sales are usually restricted by covenants and do not necessarily lead to prepayment requirements.
-It may be that assets sales are permitted, provided that the proceeds of the sale are used in a certain manner.
-Failing so, the issuer will then be typically required to prepay the debt securities at a certain amount agreed in the terms and conditions.
+It may be that asset sales are permitted, provided that the proceeds of the sale are used in a certain manner.
+Failing this, the issuer will then typically be required to prepay the debt securities at an amount agreed in the terms and conditions.